cigdemarslan-dev/cigdemarslan-dev/README.md

-## Cigdem Arslan – Frontend Developer
+## Cigdem Arslan – UI/UX & FullStack Developer

 👋 Hello!
 I'm a frontend developer with experience in building responsive, scalable, and accessible web applications using modern JavaScript frameworks like React.